neuromorphicsystems/event_stream/README.md

 1. Bump the version number in *setup.py*.

 2. Install Cubuzoa in a different directory (https://github.com/neuromorphicsystems/cubuzoa) to build pre-compiled versions for all major operating systems.
-Cubuzoa depends on VirtualBox (with its extension pack) and requires about 75 GB of free disk space.
+Cubuzoa depends on VirtualBox (with its extension pack) and requires about 100 GB of free disk space.
 ```
 cd cubuzoa
-python3 cubuzoa.py provision
+python3 -m cubuzoa provision
-python3 cubuzoa.py build /path/to/event_stream
+python3 -m cubuzoa build /path/to/event_stream
 ```

 3. Install twine